-Three Cutting-Edge Manufacturing Jobs for 2018 and Beyond
+3 Cutting-Edge Manufacturing Jobs For 2018

 According to the Bureau of Labor Statistics, in December 2017, the manufacturing sector added approximately 25,000 new jobs.
 Most of those jobs were in machinery, computer and electronics products, and fabricated metal products.
 According to experts, manufacturing will continue to develop by making more use of advanced automation, robotics, blockchain and the Internet of Things (IoT).
 That means that there’s not only a growing number of manufacturing jobs that need to be filled; there are also many roles that require skills and experience with new technologies.